Skip to content

 @blac/devtools-connectCore plugin that tracks instances and exposes the global API

-@blac/devtools-uiReact UI components (overlay, Picture-in-Picture, panel)
+@blac/devtools-uiReact UI components (floating overlay and panel)

 BlaC Chrome ExtensionChrome DevTools panel that connects automatically